-This is a fun little project I did in 2 weeks on vacation, however it has now been expanded with many more hours invested into it.
-It is an extension of my original 8-bit CPU which is now 16 bits, has 8 general purpose 16 bit registers, I/O ports, up to 128KiB RAM and ROM, basic maths and logical instructions, a fairly mature assembler, basic and performant emulator written in C++ and more.
+This originally was a fun little project I did in 2 weeks on vacation, however it has now been expanded with many more hours invested into it.
+It is an evolution of my original 8-bit CPU which is now 16 bits, has 8 general purpose 16 bit registers, I/O ports, up to 128KiB RAM and 192KiB ROM, basic maths and logical instructions, a fairly mature assembler, basic and performant emulator written in C++ and much more.

 Important

-The entire CPU is a custom design, from bit shifter to ISA.
+The entire CPU is a custom design - from bit shifter over wire layout to ISA.

 In the winter of 2024 and 2025, it was improved further by adding some optimizations in the context of a school project mentored by Steve Furber, co-developer of the original ARM architecture.

-This design is going to be thoroughly documented.
+This project is thoroughly documented.
 You can read the docs here.

 The project also features an own instruction set architecture.
 Key features are: